LauraCollard/million_song_dataset/README.md

-# Predicting the year a song was released using its audio features
+# Predicting the year a song was released using its audio features using deep learning

 Dataset available [here](https://www.kaggle.com/uciml/msd-audio-features).

-**Toolkit**: Python, Tensorflow, Deep learning
+**Toolkit**: Python, Keras, Neural network